Best Places to Stay in Medellin Colombia

 El Poblado

+Probably should have led with this section, honestly.
 Arguably the most famous area in Medellín, El Poblado has distinguished itself as the prime hangout for tourists.
 Skyscrapers blend seamlessly with lush green canopy, creating an urban-but-serene environment.
 Accommodation ranges from high-end hotels to budget hostels.

 The neighborhood brims with salsa bars, eclectic boutiques, and coffee shops.
 In Parque Lleras, Medellín’s nightlife throbs with unparalleled intensity.